How to Write a Letter of Intent: Examples & Templates

 Use our professionally designed resume template to create a visually appealing document.
 If you want to see a finished product, check out our resume examples.

-Remember that you can count on our Resume Builder for step-by-step guidance and expert suggestions to create an effective resume.
+Remember that you can count on our Resume Builder for step-by-step guidance and content suggestions to create an effective resume.

 What is a letter of intent for a job?